seljukat/venator-web-app/README.md

 bun dev
 ```

-You can view "demo_video.mp4" to check out the general features of the application.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+open [http://localhost:3000](http://localhost:3000) with your browser to see the result.